-We are currently accepting applications for the 2017/2018 academic year.
+We are currently accepting applications for the 2019/2020 4th Year Programme.

 Opportunity to sample a wide variety of Leaving Cert subjects